HelloBush/HelloBush/README.md

 ### Hello，Bush！😄

-> 🎓 An Undergraduate at a regular university.
+> 🎓 A Graduate at a regular university.

-> 🐼 A man who wants to go to Pandaria.
+> 🐼 A person who wants to go to Pandaria.

 > 👔 A mild obsessive-compulsive disorder.